-First Right Holder: an Eligible Homeowner who meets the eligibility criteria to hold and exercise a First Right of Refusal in accordance with these Guidelines.
+First Right Holder: an Eligible Impacted Homeowner who meets the eligibility criteria to hold and exercise a First Right of Refusal in accordance with these Guidelines.

-First Right of Refusal: a right granted to Eligible Homeowners who elected in their Deed of Surrender to be offered the opportunity to repurchase their former Affected Block under the Scheme.
+First Right of Refusal: a right granted to Eligible Impacted Homeowners who advised their solicitor at the time of sale of their block to the Territory, that they wished to retain the right to repurchase their former Eligible Impacted Block under the Scheme.

-Improvements: a structure, garden, fixture or other enhancement on an Affected Block (e.g. free-standing garage, sheds, retaining walls, paving and paths, plants, swimming pools, tennis courts).
+Improvements: a structure, garden, fixture or other enhancement on an Eligible Impacted Block (e.g. free-standing garage, sheds, retaining walls, paving and paths, plants, swimming pools, tennis courts).

-Preserved Improvements: an Improvement on an Affected Block which the Territory and the First Right Holder have agreed will be retained, if possible.
+Preserved Improvements: an Improvement on an Eligible Impacted Block which the Territory and the First Right Holder have agreed will be retained, if possible.